 1) Failing to address organizational silos

-In many organizations, engineering, maintenance, and operations exist in their own silos, with not much communication happening between them.
-These silos must be broken down to create partnerships and ensure that everyone is working together.
+In many organizations, engineering, maintenance, and operations exist in their own silos, with little communication between them.
+These silos must be broken down to create partnerships and ensure everyone works together.

 2) Failing to create engagement at all levels